-- Seminarians, other than deacons or those in assigned pastoral ministry, are to be at the Community Mass in the Abbey Church.
+- Seminarians, other than deacons or those in assigned pastoral ministry, are to be at the Community Mass in the Abbey church.
 The attire is formal. - Seminarians are to join the monks for Vespers at 5:15 in the evening.
 The attire is regular business.
-(Cf. below for description of this attire.) - Each Sunday one designated class will be assigned to sit in the choir stalls for Vespers.
-The attire is the same as above: regular business.
+(Cf. below for description of this attire.) - Each Sunday designated seminarians will be assigned to sit in the choir stalls for Vespers.
+Seminarians are always welcome to sit in the stalls for Mass and Vespers as space allows.
+The attire is the same as above: formal and regular business respectfully.